jkh-code/predicting-covid-19-deaths/README.md

 Dataset (1) has 57.5k observations, dataset (2) has 203k observations, and dataset (3) has 13.2 million observations, but only 3 million observations were used in the [Results](#results) section below.

+For each dataset a logistic regression and random forest model will be used to predict if a patient dies from their COVID infection.
+Recall will be used to judge each model because predicting death will be the positive class and recall is a measure of the true positive rate.